-Students are not to loiter on private or public property or on any of the city streets surrounding our campus during the school day.
+During the school day, students are not to loiter on private or public property or on any of the city streets surrounding the JVHS campus.
 Students are not to loiter in the parking lots before or after school.
 Students are not to loiter in the parking lots during instructional hours or lunch periods.
 Students are not to loiter on campus after school.
-Students may wait for their parents in front of the school.
-Appropriate disciplinary action may be taken for those students who choose to violate this policy.
-All students, unless under the supervision of the JVHS staff, should depart campus within 30 minutes of the end of the school day.
+Students may wait for their parents in the designated pick-up areas.
+All students, unless under the supervision of JVHS staff members, should depart the campus within 30 minutes of dismissal.
+Violation of this policy may result in disciplinary action.